cursande/claudion/README.md

 [Claudion](https://claudion.netlify.app/) is a web-based clone (at this point) of Sigmar's Garden, a minigame from the very fun [Opus Magnum](http://www.zachtronics.com/opus-magnum/) by Zachtronics.

 The objective is to clear all stones off the board.
+A stone can be cleared if it is free, meaning there are at least three empty hexes in a row surrounding that stone.

 There are essentially three types of stone: